RafaelSdeSouza/Rafael/README.md

-# I'm Rafael S. de Souza!
+# Dr Rafael S. de Souza

 I'm a Senior Lecturer in Data Science at University of Hertfordshire and Chair of the Cosmostatistics Initiative